NVIDIA-Merlin/NVTabular/examples/inference_triton/inference-TF/README.md

 mkdir -p nvt_triton/data/
 cd nvt_triton
 ```
-We will mount `nvt_triton` directory into the NVTabular docker container.
+We will mount `nvt_triton` directory into the docker container.

 Merlin containers are available in the NVIDIA container repository at the following location: http://ngc.nvidia.com/catalog/containers/nvidia:nvtabular.